 A case manager visits the participant and discusses what is involved in participant direction.
-The case manager helps the participant list individual needs, decide how to get needs met, and develops a person-centered service plan participant direction are provided through the following waiver service coverage(s) specified in Appendix C-1/C-3 (check each that applies):
+The case manager helps the participant list individual needs, decides how to get needs met, and develops a service plan.

 Waiver Service Coverage.

 Information and assistance in support of